 - Number sense and place value come first

 It is not:

 More information can be found by clicking here

 Key Stage 4

-The linear Mathematics specification is taught in year 9 till 11.
-This is done to equip students with the skills necessary to succeed not only as maths students but in adult life.
+The linear Mathematics specification is taught in Year 10 and 11 using the exam board Edexcel.
+This is done to equip students with the skills necessary to succeed not only as Maths students but in adult life.
 Mathematics is seen as a vital building block giving students the thinking skills and access to logical processes they need to succeed no matter what their chosen profession.

 Key Stage 5

 In Year 12 and 13 we offer A Level Mathematics and IB Mathematics.

 A-Level is a more traditional approach to Mathematics and prepares students for higher level mathematics at University and is still a requirement for many University courses.
 We follow the OCR-A syllabus and use the Integral website https://integralmaths.org/ to encourage students to be independent learners.

 IB Mathematics is part of the IB curriculum and is more project focussed than A-Level.